ChrisChoi123/NxNAlgCalculator/README.md

 # NxNAlgCalulator
-This program calculates the amount of algs (3-style comms) in the average NxN blind solve.
-It shows both my (Chris Choi) formula and Tom Nelson's formula from 2017.
+This program has two files that perform different things: one calculates the amount of algorithms (algs) in the average NxN blindfolded solve and the other calculates the average target count for all the centres of any NxN cube larger than 3x3.

-Thanks Graham Siggins for much of the information.
 This calculation was done assuming fixed buffer 3-style.
 For the corners and midges, I accounted for floating 2-twist and 2-flip.
 With these assumptions, Stanley Chapel arrived at 10.3 for the average alg count of a 3x3 solve.
-I also assumed the implementation of the advanced "avoiding cycle breaks" during centres.
+I also assumed the implementation of the advanced "avoiding cycle breaks" during centres (explained later in the README).
 For odd NxNs, the calculation was rather straightforward, but for even NxNs, I had to take into account the fact that you can orient it in an advantageous way due to lack of centre pieces.
-I did this using a modified inverse tangent function, which has the desired properties of an asymptote at infinity and a steep initial ascent.
+I found that a linear rational function is the best model for the behaviour of the even centres, which has an asymptote at infinity and a steep initial ascent.
 I use 2 formulas, one for even and one for odd, where n is the number of layers.

 Odd: ((n-3)/2)12+((n-3)/2)((n-3)/2+1)9.5854+4.12+6.18